KrouTm/BattleShip/README.md

 - Here "letter=input('\0330;35;48m☻ Choose a row (AL): \033m').capitalize()" and here "letter2=input('\0330;35;48m☻ Another row: \ 033m').capitalize()", it was necessary to transform the letter in which the user typed into a number.
 That's why it was necessary to capitalize the input letter to be able to compare the letters of "H=['A','B','C','D','E','F','G','H' ,'I','J','K','L']") and "turn into number" with for loop.

-- There are flaws such as: the user can input wrong coordinates, the code does not detect the error and does not offer a chance to try again, if the user inputs all the coordinates correctly in the first four ships and in the fifth ship the user makes a mistake, he will have to restart the game and enter the data again.
-There would have to be codes to detect when the user places an '■' (in this case a piece of the boat) on top of another '■', in case the user misses the row or column where he would put the rest of the boat, when the user writes a letter or number or any other type of character that does not exist in the board options, etc.
+- There were flaws such as: the user can input wrong coordinates, the code does not detect the error and does not offer a chance to try again, if the user inputs all the coordinates correctly in the first four ships and in the fifth ship the user makes a mistake, he will have to restart the game and enter the data again, but now the code detects the error and offer to write it again, There would have to be codes to detect when the user places an '■' (in this case a piece of the boat) on top of another '■', in case the user misses the row or column where he would put the rest of the boat, when the user writes a letter or number or any other type of character that does not exist in the board options, etc.

 - Besides the bugs it is not clear enough how exactly the user should place the boats, the user must understand that the Carrier is six '■' consecutively without separating one '■' from the other '■', like '■ ■ ■ ■ ■ ■', it should look like this on the board, but I couldn't think of a better way to express this without using another platform, just using pure python.